josdejong/mathjs/docs/expressions.md

 #### Matrices

-Matrices can be created by entering a series of values between square brackets.
+Matrices can be created by entering a series of values between square brackets, elements are separated by a comma `,`.
 A matrix like `[1, 2, 3]` will create a vector, a 1 dimensional matrix with size `[3]`.
 To create a multi dimensional matrix, matrices can be nested into each other.
 For easier creation of two dimensional matrices, a semicolon `;`